- Anna Goodman's Contacts

 - Sitting on the sub-committe for early career researchers within the Society for Social Medicine (2009-2013, chair 2011).

-- Pro-bono consultancy for ForcesWatch and Child Soldiers International in research related to the enlistment of 16 year olds into the armed forces (2010-2013), and for AMREF UK in their development of a public health research strategy (2008-2009).
+- Pro-bono consultancy for ForcesWatch and Child Soldiers International in research related to the enlistment of 16 year olds into the armed forces (2010-present).

 Anna Goodman's Affiliation